-- Assistive Technologies: This includes, but is not limited to: - ^D Mobility Aids: Wheelchairs, walkers, powered scooters. - ^D Visual Aids: Screen readers, magnifiers, tactile devices. - ^D Hearing Aids: Devices for sound amplification and support. - ^D Voice and Communication Aids: Speech-generating devices, text-to-speech software. - Daily Living Aids: Tools that assist with self-care tasks such as dressing, eating, and personal hygiene. - ^a Cognitive Devices: Technologies to assist with memory, attention, and cognitive functions. - Technology Maturity: The solution should have reached at least Technology Readiness Level (TRL) 5, indicating that it has been validated in a relevant environment and is prepared for advanced testing.
+- Assistive Technologies: This includes, but is not limited to: - Mobility Aids: Wheelchairs, walkers, powered scooters. - Usual Aids: Screen readers, magnifiers, tactile devices. - Hearing Aids: Devices for sound amplification and support. - Voice and Communication Aids: Speech-generating devices ext-to-speech software. - Daily Living Aids: Fools that assist with self-care to bulk and dressing, eating, and personal hygiene. - Cognitive Perices: Technologies to a sist with memory, attention, and cognitive functions.

+Technology Maturity: Technology Readiness Level (TRL) 5, indicating that it been validated in a relevant environment and is prepared for advanced testing.
 Technologies closer to market readiness (TRL 7 or above) are encouraged to apply.